zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 1. **Stress.** When I'm anxious, I label people's actions based on patterns that only matter in my own culture -- or in my own head.
 Beware the false positive.
 2. **On the job.** When I'm laser-focused, I ignore those pesky assumptions out on the periphery but I know better.
 Beware the red mist before the deadline.
-3. **Jet lag.** When I'm logy, my mind desperately wants the comfort of routine but I can't afford to "go with what you know."
+3. **Tired.** When I'm sick or jet lagged or just logy, my mind desperately wants the comfort of routine.
 Beware the cozy cocoon.

 The solution I use to try to deal with these situations is the same.
 I ask a lot more questions about myself, about what I know.